-AFP combined journal/website ranked #1 in unduplicated combined reach among primary care physicians when compared to other journal/website combinations measured2.
+AFP is ranked #1 in unduplicated combined (journal + website or website only) reach among primary care physicians.3

-Primary care physicians spend over two hours every month reading American Family Physician3.
+Primary care physicians spend over two hours every month reading American Family Physician.4

-AFP reaches 107% of the known family physician universe via AAFP membership, including 32,000 medical students and over 3,700 nurse practitioner and physician assistant subscribers.
+AFP reaches 107% of the known family physician universe via AAFP membership, including 6,400 nurse practitioner and physician assistant subscribers.

-AFP ranked #1 in Projected Average Issue Readers and #1 in projected Average Page Exposures among 27 publications cited in the study4.
+AFP ranked #1 in Projected Average Issue Readers and #1 in Projected Average Page Exposures among 27 publications cited in the study.5

-Nine in ten readers changed or made a patient care decision based on reading AFP5.
+Nine in ten readers changed or made a patient care decision based on reading AFP.2

 Approximately one in three of all office visits is made to a primary care physician.
 That's nearly 336 million office visits each year - nearly 234 million more than the next medical specialty.